Russell and Mercedes dominate Australian Grand Prix

-MELBOURNE, March 8 : George Russell struck the first blow in the Formula One championship for Mercedes as he claimed an emphatic victory in the season-opening Australian Grand Prix ahead of teammate Kimi Antonelli and crushed an early challenge from Ferrari.
+MELBOURNE, March 8 : Mercedes driver George Russell struck the first blow in the Formula One championship as he claimed an emphatic victory in the season-opening Australian Grand Prix ahead of teammate Kimi Antonelli and crushed an early challenge from Ferrari on Sunday.

-Having dominated qualifying, pole-sitter Russell's first win at Albert Park underlined Mercedes' promising pre-season form.
+Having dominated qualifying, pole-sitter Russell's first win at Albert Park underlined Mercedes' promising pre-season form while giving the team their first Melbourne victory since Valtteri Bottas claimed the 2019 race.

+"Great job everybody, it's been a long time since we've been here," Russell said over the team radio.

-The Briton finished nearly three seconds ahead of Antonelli, with Leclerc more than 15 seconds behind on a cloudy afternoon at the lakeside circuit on Sunday.
+The Briton finished nearly three seconds ahead of Italian Antonelli, with Leclerc more than 15 seconds behind on a cloudy afternoon at the lakeside circuit.

-After swapping out medium tyres early following a virtual safety car deployment, Russell rode the hard compounds for 45 laps and Mercedes' pace did the rest.

-"Great job everybody, it's been a long time since we've been here," he said over the team radio.

 It was a tough day for McLaren, with home hero Oscar Piastri's race over before it begun with a crash during a reconnaissance lap some 40 minutes before the start.